List of tallest buildings in Algeria

 This list of tallest buildings in the Algeria ranks skyscrapers in the Algeria based on official height.

 Tallest buildings

 This list ranks completed and topped out skyscrapers in Algeria that stand at least 100 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts or minarets.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.

+Tallest buildings

 Under construction

 This lists buildings that are currently under construction in Algeria and are expected to rise to a height of at least 100 m.
 Buildings under construction that have already been topped out are also included.